Important regulations to consider when transporting Firearms across state lines

-If you are using a gun rack car or a truck gun rack, you are recommended to carry the unloaded guns, packaged, and kept in the seat gun truck.
+If you are using a gun rack car or a truck wheel well toolbox for a gun, you are recommended to carry the unloaded guns, packaged, and kept in the seat gun truck.
 If your car does not have cabinets or is not divided, the issue becomes one of access.
 If an individual carries the firearm with him/her where it is accessible or visible, then the federal law applies concerning concealed transporting of guns.
 It is suggested to carry the gun unloaded and well stored in a truck seat gun holder of the owner, where it not accessible by any passenger.
 When you reach your destination, all the state, and federal laws will rule out the ownership, transportations, and possession of guns.

 Rules and regulations to follow when carrying firearms in a commercial plane

 If you plan to transport your firearms by plane, transportation security administration regulations apply to ensure efficient transport of firearms on airplanes.
 This includes:

 Making sure the ammunitions have been checked with the carrier before boarding.
 They must be checked in as baggage or as checked baggage.
 Weapons or gun parts are generally not allowed as carry-on luggage.
 These weapon parts consist of barrels, frames, or internal components of a firearm.